-The 3D Dialogue delves into a range of ecumenical, inter-faith and inter-spiritual material, including books, digital media and conference papers to explore the Divine.
+3D Dialogue delves into a range of ecumenical, inter-faith and inter-spiritual material, including books, digital media and conference papers to explore the Divine.

-A link will be sent out a few days before, sign up below to go on the email list.
+Please sign up below to go on the email list.

 Dialogue is conversation style, people are reminded of our community guidelines and Safeguarding practices, as well as the 8 principles of contemplative sharing listed below.